Gaddafi gunmen, government forces clash in Libyan capital

 Amnesty International issued a report on Wednesday saying Libya's new rulers were in danger of repeating human rights abuses commonplace under Gaddafi.
 The NTC said it would look into the report.

-(Additional reporting by Rania El Gamal and Tim Gaynor in Sirte; Writing by Jon Hemming and Joseph Nasr; Editing by Alistair Lyon, Alastair Macdonald and Peter Graff)
+(Additional reporting by Rania El Gamal and Tim Gaynor in Sirte; Brian Rohan in Benghazi and Ali Shuaid and Yasmine Saleh in Cairo; Writing by Joseph Nasr and Jon Hemming; Editing by Alastair Macdonald, Peter Graff and Mark Heinrich)